-The ON or CONT mode provides continuous indoor blower operation, regardless of whether the compressor is operating.
+The ON or CONT mode provides continuous indoor blower operation, regardless of whether the compressor or auxiliary heat are operating.
 This mode is required when constant air circulation or filtering is desired.

 On models without a fan selection switch, the fan will cycle with the outdoor unit.